-Paul qualified in the mid 1980's in a West Country practice and has since then developed and maintained an interest in the law as it affects rural communities.
-After a period of time as an army lawyer and prosecutor in the CPS, Paul joined the IB as a prosecutor, initially dealing with cases such as the sale of "black" milk and the entering of non-eligible animals into the Over Thirty Month Slaughter Scheme.
-Having been involved in the process that abolished the IB and created the RPA, Paul developed his role as an advisory lawyer and ended his time in the RPA advising on the practical consequences resulting from some of the policy decisions made during the introduction of the Single Payment Scheme.
+Paul qualified in a West Country practice and has since developed and maintained an interest in the law as it affects rural communities.
+After a stint as an army lawyer and prosecutor in the CPS, Paul joined the Intervention Board as a prosecutor, initially dealing with cases such as the sale of "black" milk and the entering of non-eligible animals into the Over Thirty Month Slaughter Scheme.
+Having been involved in the process that abolished the IB and created the RPA, Paul developed his role as an advisory lawyer and ended his time in the RPA as Deputy Legal Director helping manage a team and advising on the practical consequences resulting from some of the policy decisions made during the introduction of the Single Payment Scheme.

 - Warwickshire Rural Hub CIC - director